shkimsito/cse15l-lab-reports/main.md

-If you want the rainbow, you have to deal with the rain.
+If you want the rainbow, you have to deal with the rain...

 *italic* (asterisks need to be adjacent)